Medication Management For Seniors

 - Warning labels and other precautions to ensure the drug is taken properly

 The instructions for medication include how much to take, the time to take it, and the duration for which the patient must take the medication.
 Sometimes medications must be taken at a certain time of day with food.
 This information supplements any other directions the doctor provided when they wrote your prescription.
-If you have any questions about how and when to take your medication that is not explained on the label, call your doctor or pharmacist.
+If you have any questions about how and when to take your medication that is not explained on the label, then call your doctor or pharmacist.

 Medication Warning Labels